Police stormed a burial ceremony and rounded up mourners including children and women.

 The raid on Saturday at Mwambani village, Ngerenya location, followed an incident where police officers were attacked and wounded by unknown people in the funeral’s vigil on Friday night.

 Among those arrested in the swoop was a pastor, two children and six women.
 They were all detained at Kilifi Police Station overnight.
-However, the children were freed yesterday following protests.
+However, the children were freed on Sunday following protests.